-S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (') Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Project Progress Regular follow-ups during and post completion of course to assess their social and economical impact.
-5 Smile Foundation (Trust) Project Saksham Bangalore in Karnataka and Mumbai in Maharashtra Training urban youth especially women from economically backward sections of the society through Smile Foundation's Twin e-Learning Programme (STeP), a national level livelihood programme with market-oriented job skills such as English, basic computer, personality development, retail management, relevant soft skills etc; More than 14221 youth have been trained by Smile Foundation and 10207 have been placed in over 140 companies 1 May 2014 - 31 March 2015 In Bangalore, the entire duration is divided into 2 batches of 6 months each, with 45-60 students per batch, Similarly, in Mumbai, the course duration is for 4 months with 3 batches with 30-35 students per batch ₹ 8,00,000 Qualitative Output - Identifying the right set of candidates, imparting skills for better employability and self reliance for the beneficiaries to become contributing members of their families and have a better standard of living and become role models for the youth in the community Quantitative Output: 190-200 youth from economically backward sections of the society trained in employability skill; At least 50-55% of the beneficiaries placed in right kind of jobs Bi-annual reports (November 2014 & April 2015) 1 summarized impact report (April 2015) 1 Fund Utilization Report (April 2015) 6.
-Krishi Avam Paristhitiki Vikas Sansthan (KRAPAVIS) (Society) Project Mahila Ajivika Bhurasidh, Alwar District of Rajasthan Empowering women from socially/ economically backward and rural communities through vocational skills, - tailoring & embroidery Imparting self - employment skills for self-reliance among these women 1 July 2014 to 28 February 2015 - 2 batches of 4 months each ₹ 5,63,800 Empowering 40 women from socially/ economically backward and rural communities through vocational skills - tailoring & embroidery The beneficiaries would be placed with different tailoring shops and/or encouraged to start their own tailoring shop individually or in group for earning their livelihood/ supplement family income and lead a better life Four monthly reports for each batch (Batch I - August, September, October & November 2014 and Batch II - December 2014, January, February and March 2015) & 1 narrative report at the end of the project (March 2015) 1 financial report at the end of the project (March 2015)
+S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (₹) Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Project Progress 5.
+Smile Foundation (Trust) Project Saksham Mumbai, Maharashtra Training urban youth especially women from economically backward sections of the society with market-oriented employability skills such as English, basic computer, personality development, retail management, relevant soft skills etc 1 April 2015 to 31 March 2016 ₹ 6,00,000 Qualitative Output - Identifying the right set of candidates, imparting skills for better employability and self reliance for the beneficiaries to become contributing members of their families and have a better standard of living and become role models for the youth in the community Quantitative Output: 90-100 youth from economically backward sections of the society trained in employability skill; At least 50-55% of the beneficiaries placed in right kind of jobs Bi-annual progress/ activity reports April - September 2015 and October 2015 - March 2016) in October 2015 and April 2016 respectively 1 summarized impact report (Project completion report - summary on number of beneficiaries trained, placed and socio-economic impact) in April 2016 6 monthly finance reports for April - September 2015 and October 2015 - March 2016 in October 2015 and April 2016 respectively 1 Fund Utilization Certificate in April 2016 6.
+Krishi Avam Paristhitiki Vikas Sansthan (KRAPAVIS) (Society) Project Mahila Ajivika Bhurasidh, Alwar Rajasthan Empowering women from socially/ economically backward and rural communities through vocational skills, - tailoring & embroidery Imparting self - employment skills for self-reliance among these women 1 June 2015 to 29 Feb 2016 ₹ 5,98,000 Develop skills of 50 women from the socially/ economically backward and rural communities through vocational skills in tailoring & embroidery.
+The beneficiaries will be guided to start their own tailoring shop individually or in group and/ or placed with different tailoring shops, for earning their livelihood/ supplement family income and lead a better life 2 project reports (Batch completion report at the end of each batch in October 2015 and February 2016) 1 Final impact report (final detailed narrative report at the end of the project) in February 2016 2 Finance reports in October 2015 and February 2016 One finance report (final budget utilization as against the support budget) in February 2016